ane/ebi/README.md

   * **Interactors** which implement boundaries and form the core business logic of the application
   * **Entities** which represent the data models of the program

-Thus, when a program is constructed, the API is given
+Thus, when a program is constructed, the API is built top-down using dependency injection.
+The **Host** layer is the one doing the DI of the concrete interactors.

-* A set of boundaries it needs to talk to
-* A set of interactors that implement these functionalities

 And that's it.
 The interactors do not know what protocol its requests come from or are sent to, and the API doesn't know what sort of an interactor implements the service boundary.